jwunderl/pxt-common-packages/libs/microphone/docs/reference/input/sound-level.md

 # sound Level

-Find out what the the level of sounds are.
+Find out what the level of sounds are.

 ```sig
 input.soundLevel()